 - Apollos is mentioned ten times in the Bible and not once is he referred to as an apostle (Acts 18:24, Acts 19:1, 1 Corinthians 1:12, 1 Corinthians 3:4-6, 1 Corinthians 3:22, 1 Corinthians 4:6, 1 Corinthians 16:12, Titus 3:13).

-Saul who became Paul was selected by Jesus Himself to be a chosen vessel to bear His name before the Gentiles, kings and children of Israel.
+Saul (his Aramaic/Hebrew name) also known as Paul (his Roman/Greek name) was selected by Jesus Himself to be a chosen vessel to bear His name before the Gentiles, kings and children of Israel.
 Jesus selected him to suffer for His name’s sake (Acts 9:1-16).
 Jesus called Paul to be an apostle, Paul himself literally saw Jesus Christ (1 Corinthians 9:1).
 He was the last of all the apostles to see Jesus as of one born out of due time.
 Paul considered himself as the least of all the apostles and didn’t feel fit to be called an apostle (1 Corinthians 15:3-9).
-Despite the way he felt, Paul displayed all the signs of an apostle through signs, wonders and mighty deeds (2 Corinthians 12:12).
+Despite the way he felt, Paul displayed all the signs of a true apostle through signs, wonders and mighty deeds (2 Corinthians 12:12).
 You’ll notice that Paul wasn’t “prophesied” into apostleship.

 Barnabas was one of certain prophets and teachers in the church at Antioch (Acts 13:1).
 As they fasted, they received an instruction from the Holy Ghost for Barnabas and Saul to go preach the word of God in the synagogues of the Jews in Salamis (Acts 13:2-5).
 Later on Barnabas and Paul are referred to collectively as apostles (Acts 14:14).
 They didn’t operate independently though, they still went to Jerusalem to consult with the apostles and elders when there was a dispute (Acts 15:2).
 There was also sharp contention between Paul and Barnabas (Acts 15:36-41).